Shopify/tapioca/README.md

-  tapioca help [COMMAND]     # Describe available commands or one specific command tapioca init               # initializes folder structure tapioca sync               # sync RBIs to Gemfile
+  tapioca help [COMMAND]     # Describe available commands or one specific command tapioca init               # initializes folder structure tapioca sync               # sync RBIs to Gemfile tapioca todo               # generate the list of unresolved constants

 Options:
   --pre, -b, [--prerequire=file]              # A file to be required before Bundler.require is called